ahammednibras8/secure-mcp-db/README.md

    - The agent unknowingly works with safe data only, maintaining stability while enforcing security.

-4. **Deep AST Inspection**
-   - We recursively scan the entire AST (via `src/ast_utils.ts`).
-   - If a malicious query tries to hide a forbidden table inside a subquery or a JOIN, our deep scan finds it and kills the request instantly.

 5. **Dynamic Token Limits**
-   - We calculate the token density of the result set in real-time.
+   - We calculate the token density of the result set in real-time and enforce dynamic LIMIT clauses to prevent context window overflows.
-   - We enforce a dynamic `LIMIT` based on the model's remaining context window to prevent "Context Window Exceeded" crashes and huge API bills.

 ---

-## � Quick Start
+## 🚀 Quick Start

-### Option A: Docker (Recommended)
+### Option A: Docker (Production Ready)

-Run the server with the **MCP Inspector** (the "Browser" for Agents) to test it interactively.
+We use a **Multi-Stage Build** (Deno Compile -> Distroless) to ship a tiny, secure image (~120MB).

 ```bash
 # 1. Start the DB and Inspector